daytonaio/enterprise-docs/src/content/docs/configuration/teams.md

 <hr/>

-## Creating teams
+## Creating a new team

+By default, whenever you register an account on your Daytona dashboard, you are default to be in a team (default name **My Team**).
+A new team will contain no workspaces but only one member -- the owner of the team.

 1. Log into your Daytona dashboard

 2. Creating a team

 - Click on your **team's name** (by default it is **My Team**) in the top right corner.
 - In the dropdown menu, click on **Create team**.
-- Enter your team's name and click on **Create**.
+- Enter your team's name in the _Create Team_ dialog and click on **Create**.

 [//]: # 'TODO: docs - link in note component are not rendered'

 :::note
-You might have an error if you haven't upgrade.
+The number of teams is depending on the limit of your license.
 [Book a demo with us](https://daytona.zapier.app/) if you are interested in upgrading your current Daytona license.

 :::

 Either you choose to create a new team, or using the default **My Team**, you can manage them from the left sidebar via **Subscription**, **Members** and **Settings**.